ydnaod/mastermind/README.md

 When I read the challenge, I had no prior experience with the game so I had no associations of the classic colored pegs.
 Instead I imagined someone trying to break into a vault with a 4 digit code, which brought me to the UI of the lock.
 The lock had arrows on the top and bottom of each value that would allow the user to change the number.
-I liked this because it also meant that the user couldn't just type in whatever they want with their guesses.
+I liked this because it also meant that the user couldn't just type in whatever they want with their guesses, which meant less error handling.

 I knew that I was going to use React so the first thing I did was sketch out the structure of the component tree on a piece of paper.
 I didn't think this project was going to need Redux since the base game is pretty simple.
 Without Redux I had to be very careful about where each piece of state was stored since React can only pass state down from parent to child components.
 Once I was pretty sure the structure would work, I started coding.